 The United States was reported this week to have increased its military presence in the region significantly, doubling the number of its minesweepers and bringing in stealth warplanes, in part as a deterrent to any Iranian attempt to close the Strait of Hormuz in the Gulf through which a fifth of the world’s oil supply flows each day.

 The talks in Istanbul were arranged to keep diplomatic channels open after high-level negotiations stalled in Moscow last month.
+The aim is ostensibly to explore whether a lack of understanding of the science involved in the opposing negotiating positions was blocking a compromise.

 “The experts are there today to explain our position and respond to Iranian questions on a technical level,” a European diplomat said.